LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Evaluation

 \subsection{Experiments}

-We assess the effectiveness of our attacks using four key metrics, grouped into two categories: \textbf{model extraction metrics} and \textbf{membership inference metrics}.
-The first two—\textbf{fidelity of the extracted model} and \textbf{test accuracy}—primarily evaluate the model extraction stage.
-Fidelity is quantifies the label agreement ($F_{\text{S}}^{\text{M}}$) over a neutral dataset ($D_N$), which measures the percentage of predictions where $S$ and $M$ produce identical outputs, indicating how accurately $S$ replicates $M$'s decision boundaries.
-Test accuracy reflects the classification performance of both the surrogate model ($S$) and the target model ($M$) on $D_N$, providing a standardized evaluation of their generalization capabilities.
-The remaining two metrics—\textbf{attack accuracy} and the area under the ROC curve (\textbf{AUC})—are used to assess membership inference effectiveness, based on false positive rates (FPR) and true positive rates (TPR).
+We assess the effectiveness of our attacks using five key metrics, grouped into two categories: \textbf{model extraction metrics} and \textbf{membership inference metrics}.
+The first three (\textbf{fidelity of the surrogate model}, \textbf{test accuracy}, and \textbf{the query budget}) primarily evaluate the model extraction stage.
+Fidelity ($F_{\text{M}}^{\text{S}}$) quantifies the label agreement between $S$ and $M$ over a neutral dataset ($D_N$), which measures the percentage of predictions where $S$ and $M$ produce identical outputs, indicating how accurately $S$ replicates $M$'s decision boundaries.
+Test accuracy reflects the classification performance of both the surrogate model ($S$) and the target model ($M$) on $D_N$ and its ground-truth labels, providing a standardized evaluation of their generalization capabilities.
+The query budget determines the number of samples allowed to be classified by $M$.
+The remaining two metrics, \textbf{attack accuracy} and the area under the ROC curve (\textbf{AUC}), are used to assess membership inference effectiveness, based on false positive rates (FPR) and true positive rates (TPR).
 While each metric primarily supports its corresponding attack component, they also offer insight into the relationship between extraction fidelity and membership leakage.

 We further evaluate the model extraction process by measuring how well the surrogate model $S$ replicates the membership inference performance of the target model $M$ in a black-box, label-only setting.
-We evaluate the attack across models extracted using different query budgets $n_q$.
-For the Location dataset, we use $n_q \in \{1\text{K}, 10\text{K}, 100\text{K}\}$, and for the Purchase and Texas datasets, $n_q \in \{10\text{K}, 100\text{K}, 1\text{M}\}$.
+We evaluate the attack across surrogate models which have varying query budgets $q$.
+For the Location dataset, we use $q \in \{1\text{K}, 10\text{K}, 100\text{K}\}$, and for the Purchase and Texas datasets, $q \in \{10\text{K}, 100\text{K}, 1\text{M}\}$.
 Accordingly, a model denoted as $S_{\text{100K}}$ represents a surrogate trained by querying the target model 100{,}000 times.
-Our extraction and inference performances across different datasets and $n_q$ are provided in Table~\ref{tab:query_budget_summary}, and ROC curves are shown in Figure~\ref{fig:roc_combined}.
+Our extraction and inference performances across different datasets and $q$ are provided in Table~\ref{tab:query_budget_summary}, and ROC curves are shown in Figure~\ref{fig:roc_combined}.